Reviews You Can Rely On

 A thin ripstop fabric combined with extra-tough carabiners and Dyneema attachment cord keeps the Kammok Roo Double small but still impressively strong.

 At 33 ounces (not including stakes), the Hennessy Ultralite Backpacker is the lightest shelter we tested.
-The only other one to even come close is the Kammok Mantis, which weighs 35 ounces for comparable features.
-However, the Kammok offers the option to remove the bug netting while the Ultralite Backpacker integrates it into its design.
+The only other one that comes close is the Kammok Mantis, which weighs 35 ounces for comparable features.
+However, the Kammok lets you remove the bug netting, while the Ultralite Backpacker integrates it into its design.

 hammock - this stuff sack contains the entire kammok mantis system including...

 Most ultralight backpackers and travelers choose a hammock specifically for its function as a lightweight alternative sleep system.
 But comfort rules, and weight matters less if you are merely lounging around in the backyard or a park.
 Take the Anyoo Garden Cotton.
 This design has no place in the backcountry.
-That said, the design is quite packable thanks to a functional stuff sack that can be thrown over a shoulder while seeking the perfect trees for a hang.
+That said, it's still quite packable, thanks to a functional stuff sack you can throw over your shoulder while seeking the perfect trees for a hang.

 hammock - though not anywhere close to ultralight, the anyoo garden cotton is...